FoRTE-Research/winfuzz-winnie/README.md

 WinFuzz supports Windows 10 and 11.

-**Note that Windows' antivirus (Antimalware Service Executable in task manager) will significantly slow down fuzzing and should be disabled.**
+**Note that Windows' real-time antivirus protection (Virus and threat protection settings -> Real-time protection in Windows settings) will significantly slow down fuzzing and should be disabled.**

 Currently, only 32-bit builds are supported (inline asm).